 Maintaining good posture while sleeping

-We spend approximately eight hours out of every day asleep, which means that one-third of our day is spent in a recumbent position.
+We spend approximately eight hours out of every day asleep, which means that one-third of our day is spent lying down.

-What you may not know is that it is just as important to maintain good posture while asleep as it is to keep our backs healthy while we’re sitting at a desk or standing behind a cash register.
-In order to help maintain good posture while you sleep, try to keep these few tips in mind:
+This means it is just as important to maintain good posture while asleep as it is to keep our backs healthy while we’re sitting at a desk, standing behind a cash register or taking a walk.
+In order to help maintain good posture while you sleep, try to keep these important tips in mind:

 - Keep your spine in a neutral “S” position while you sleep.